biscon/kotlinworkshop/kotlin.md

 ```

 ### Static members
-Kotlin does not have a static keyword like java (same thing can be achieved with the **@JvmStatic** annotation though).
+Kotlin does not have a static keyword like java (same thing can be achieved with the **@JvmStatic** annotation though, since it is still supported on the JVM level ofc).
 Instead it has a construct called a companion object.
 Easy way to think of it is that everything inside the companion
 object is shared between all instances of the class.